 Do I have a video for you!

 For the verbal types: splitting is to look for and reinforce small steps in the right direction.
-Lumping is skipping the small increments and hoping that the whole perfect behavior will somehow still appear.* But having said that, to a newbie that’s still a little confusing.
+Lumping is skipping the small increments and hoping that the whole perfect behavior, or huge strides toward it, will somehow appear.* But having said that, to a newbie that’s still a little confusing.
 What do the increments look like?
-What really happens if you lump and you are sitting there hoping?
+What really happens if you lump?
 Is there fallout?

-This video shows the second training session wherein I am teaching Zani to nose target a piece of duct tape on the wall.
-This can be the predecessor to other behaviors such as pushing an object around or closing a cabinet door, or even teaching “go outs,” an obedience behavior where the dog runs out away from you on cue and stops when you say so.
-The behavior is also useful just to give the dog some exercise: run them out to a spot, then call them back.
+This video shows the second training session in which I’m teaching Zani to nose target a piece of duct tape on the wall.
+This can be the predecessor to other behaviors such as pushing an object around or closing a cabinet door, or even teaching “go outs.”
+A go out is an obedience behavior where the dog runs out away from you on cue and stops when you say so.
+The targeting behavior is also useful just to give the dog some exercise: run them out to a spot, then call them back.

 Zani already knows how to nose target my hand, my foot, and various objects I am holding in my hand, but I have never taught her to target a spot on the wall.
 We are following the directions in Sue Ailsby’s Training Levels, Level 2 Target Step 4.
 The increments are as follows: